Do I Really Need to Lose Weight Before Weight Loss Surgery?

-Losing weight is very frustrating, and it gets even worse when you are being asked to lose weight before a weight loss surgery.
+Losing weight is very frustrating, and it gets even worse when a weight loss surgeon asked to lose weight before a weight loss surgery.
 So, what’s the point?

 A successful weight loss surgery starts with preparing your body for surgery.
 By losing the prescribed weight prior to surgery, you are ensuring you are off to a great start and a safer surgery with shorter time in the operating room.